asyncapi/website/content/blog/using-nunjucks-with-asyncapi.md

 In this learning project, I created a simple Express app that handles super short documentation generated from the AsyncAPI file.
 It is just a small sample of things that you can get from AsyncAPI using Nunjucks.

 I picked Nunjucks here for a reason.
 AsyncAPI community maintains [a tool for generating](https://github.com/asyncapi/generator/) different things from the specification document, and it is using Nunjucks as a templating engine.
-This basically means, use my CodeSandbox to experiment with Nunjucks, but if you plan to build some serious template for AsyncAPI, do it with the [generator](https://github.com/asyncapi/generator/) or just reuse existing templates.
+This basically means, use my CodeSandbox to experiment with Nunjucks, but if you plan to build some serious template for AsyncAPI, do it with the [generator](https://github.com/asyncapi/generator/) or reuse existing templates.

 ### Variables declaration